simeononsecurity/simeononsecurity.ch/content/guides/mastering-dotnet-framework-4-security-best-practices/index.en.md

 ### Disabling TLS RC4 Cipher (V-225238 APPNET0075 SV-225238r849750_rule)

 The use of the RC4 cipher in TLS can expose systems to man-in-the-middle attacks and plaintext recovery.
-For applications targeting .NET version 4.x, it's crucial to disable the **TLS RC4 cipher** to prevent potential security breaches.
+For applications targeting .NET version 4.x, you need to disable the **TLS RC4 cipher** to prevent potential security breaches.

 Here is a PowerShell Script to disable the TLS RC4 Cipher across all installed versions of .Net: